 - salt and pepper to taste

-- Spray a frying pan or skillet over a medium high heat with cooking oil spray
+- Spray a deep frying pan over a medium high heat with low calorie spray.

-- Add the onion and carrot and fry for a couple of mins until the onion is translucent.
+- Add the onion, and carrot and fry for a couple of mins until softened.

 - Add in the garlic, red pepper, cumin seeds, coriander, paprika, cardamom pods and turmeric and a little bit of stock and fry for a further minute of so to coat.

-- Then pour in the stock, bring to a boil and then reduce heat and simmer until the stock is almost absorbed, adding the the prawns for the last 5 minute of cooking time.
+- Then pour in the stock, bring to a boil and then reduce heat and simmer until the stock is almost absorbed, nestle e prawns into the rice for the last 5 minute of cooking time.

-- Once stock is almost absorbed, add a lid and leave for about 8 minutes.
-Then fluff up all the rice, sprinkle with fresh chopped coriander, season with salt and black pepper to taste and serve.
+- Once the stock is almost absorbed, add a lid and leave for about 10-12 minutes.
+Then fluff up all the rice with a fork, sprinkle with fresh chopped coriander, season to taste with salt and black pepper.